pranith-rao/TapQuest/readme.md

 - **Countdown Screen**: A 3-2-1 countdown builds anticipation before the quiz begins.
 - **Game Screen**: Quiz questions appear with multiple options (images or colors).
 Each question plays an audio cue, provides instant feedback, and shows confetti on correct answers to boost engagement.
 - **Leaderboard Screen**: Displays scores and ranks, plays a rank announcement audio, and allows players to replay the game.

+## Info
+This app was built as part of the Semicolons Lite Hackathon's Dyslexia Challenge, where the problem statement was to develop innovative Android applications to support children with dyslexia and help create engaging, gamified learning solutions that address the unique challenges faced by children with reading difficulties.